RafeSymonds/Exercises-Rafe/ImageProcessing/PythonImageProcessingGuide.md

 import numpy as np
 ```

 **Matplotlib:** A versatile plotting library for creating static, animated, and interactive visualizations in Python.
 [Matplotlib Tutorial](https://matplotlib.org/stable/tutorials/images.html)

 **NumPy:** A fundamental package for scientific computing with Python.
 It provides support for multidimensional arrays and matrices, along with mathematical functions to operate on these arrays.
+[NumPy Tutorial](https://numpy.org/doc/stable/user/)

 ```python
 # Load image